This post may contain affiliate links. Please read our disclosure policy.

-Our Crock Pot Cheesy Potatoes make for an easy cheesy family feast!
-Ingredients are dumped into your slow cooker, no extra prep or fuss.
+Our Crockpot cheesy potatoes make for an easy cheesy family feast!
+Ingredients are dumped into your slow cooker, with no extra prep or fuss.

-Crock pot cheesy potatoes?
-More like crockpot party potatoes!
-If you are on the go this week and in need of a “set it and forget it” sort of recipe, look no further.
-This satisfying side is made with little more effort than what is required to dump 8 ingredients in a crock pot and ignore it for a few hours!
+If you’re on the go this week and in need of a “set it and forget it” kind of recipe, look no further.
+This satisfying side is made with little more effort than what is required to dump 8 ingredients in a crockpot and let it simmer for a few hours.

-- Cheesy potatoes are instantly filling for hungry families on the go.
+- Cheesy potatoes are an excellent option for filling hungry families on the go.

 - They’re the perfect comfort food on a cold night or during a stressful time!